Learn more about how the Cal Poly Humboldt Library can help

 • Tell faculty you are interested in lower cost materials.

-• Make it known to faculty that you plan to coop share textbooks with a fellow student, or group.
+• Make it known to faculty that you plan to share textbooks with a fellow student, or group.

 • Make it known to faculty that you are using the textbook on reserve in the library.